01-Variables and operations.md

 a := 9241 // signed integer literal a = 9241s // signed integer literal a = 9241u // unsigned integer literal a = 0x92_39 // integer literal but hexidecimal form a = 0b1_0110_0101 // integer literal but binary form // underscore can be used to separate the digits/hexidecimals/bits making it easier to grasp their value f := 3.144 // float literal f := 3.144d // 64-bit float literal chr: char = 'K' // character literal str: char[] = "My string" // string literal, more about how to use strings further below

-NOTE: Slice<char> is a polymorphic struct that contains a pointer and a length.
+NOTE: char[] is equivalent to Slice<char> which is a polymorphic struct that contains a pointer and a length.
 See the chapters about structs and polymorphism for how to create this kind of type yourself.

 The language has pointers like C/C++.

-The language has pointer arithmetic which means that you can perform add and subtract operations on pointers with integers.
-The difference from C/C++ is that there is no automatic scaling.
+You can add and subtract integers from a pointer value.
+The difference from C/C++ is that there is no scaling.
 Adding 3 to a 32-bit integer pointer will not scale it up to 12. sizeof(type or expression) can be used to retrieve the size of the type and then you can multiply by the integer yourself.

 Strings

-There is not a primitive type for strings.
-The character slice (char[]) is used for string views and StringBuilder for transforming a string.
+There is not a primitive type for strings. char[] is used for string views and StringBuilder from the String module is used when concatenating and transforming strings.

 Quotes and backslash in literal strings are special.